Friends Drift Inn Farm Recipes

 So I am leisurely sipping a cup of tea waiting for Matt to arrive when I get a “ding” from Facebook.
 It’s Matt.
 “Let’s do Chef Linton Hopkins recipe for Sorghum Popcorn” he suggested.
 So much for my plans.

 With less than three hours until the film crew arrived, I flew into the kitchen gathering ingredients.
 Y’all realize that when you “shoot” there is one dish finished and the set is prepped to make a second batch on air.
+If you make a mess prepping, you dang sure had better have the kitchen all clean before the film crew knocks on the door.

-Deanna, keeper of the lipstick, frantically fried up two packages of bacon.
+Deanna, Keeper of the Lipstick, frantically fried up two packages of bacon.
 It smelled so good!

 We popped up bowls full of popcorn.
 POP PoP pOp!
 We mixed up the first batch and shoved the sweet concoction in the oven for it’s hour of magic.